therealcyberlord/PandasFlow/README.md

 # PandasFlow 🐼

 A multi-stage, LLM-powered workflow for advanced analysis and question answering over tabular data using Pandas and LlamaIndex.
 Instead of relying on direct code execution, which can be error-prone and require a separate sandbox, the system exposes controlled data manipulation tools to the agent for safe and reliable operations.
+Since we are not ingesting the csv data directly into the LLM, we can scale this system to arbitraily large datasets.

 ---